DavidTello1/Development/README.md

 -Pause Game with ESC.

+-Go to Main Menu after Game Over with Space.

+-Quit Game after Game Over with ESC.

 ### Tips
 You can jump after attacking or falling from a grid, box or the ground.

 To jump from walls you must stop sliding.

 Boxes have opposite positions in each map so, if you think you can't continue, try changing the map.

+While gripped to a box you can only jump and only after it has stopped moving.

 ### Debug Controls
 F1: Load the first level.
 F2: Restart the current level.
 F3: Load the second level.
 F5: Load the saved game.
 F6: Save the current game.
 F8: Debug UI.
 F9: View collider logic.
 F10: Activate/Deactivate God Mode.
 F11:Activate/Deactivate FrameCap.

 ### Innovation Features
 -Moving Grids that the player can grip to and move.